InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-17-transmigration.md

 and using certain sadhanas to increase their ability to retain certain aspects of themselves, including some memories, as they pass through the Filter and take rebirth.

+That is, they are achieving some level of continuation of consciousness.
-In doing so, they are able to ensure the continuation of their organization's efforts.
+In doing so, they are able to help ensure the continuation of their organization's efforts.